ssvlabs/gitbook-docs/docs/based-applications/user-guides/create-strategy.md

 Strategies are used to secure Based Applications, the most common use cases of bApps [are described on this page](../learn/based-applications/use-cases.md).

-Strategies are often created by node operators that want to engage with bApps and earn rewards for securing them.
+Strategies are often created by node operators (not necessarily SSV node operators) that want to engage with bApps and earn rewards for securing them.
 You can read more [about the Rewards for securing bApps](../learn/ssv2.0-a-based-applications-protocol/ultra-sound-ssv/rewards.md).

 ## 1. Go to Strategies page